How To Set or Change Timezone on Ubuntu 18.04

 Using the correct timezone is important for many systems related tasks and processes.
-For example, the cron daemon uses the system’s timezone for executing cron jobs and the timestamps in the log files are based on the same system’s timezone.
+For example, the cron daemon uses the system’s timezone for executing cron jobs, and the timestamps in the log files are based on the same timezone.

-You’ll need to be logged in as a user with sudo privileges in order to change the system’s timezone.
+You’ll need to be logged in as root or user with sudo privileges in order to change the system’s timezone.